-Bucket List: Shooting With The AK-47 Kalashnikov in Bratislava
+Bucket List: Shooting An AK-47 Kalashnikov in Bratislava

-Bucket List: Shooting With The AK-47 Kalashnikov in Bratislava
+Bucket List: Shooting An AK-47 Kalashnikov in Bratislava

 The last time I came to Bratislava, I tied up my hair in a top knot and painted my face to look like a kabuki samurai.
 It was Halloween.
 Because it was a very short visit, I don’t remember much of it other than going to a club under the castle and walking to the mall to eat sushi.
 I definitely didn’t do the city justice.